notherealmarco/suntobot/README.md

 Analyze the messages from {time_range} and provide a concise summary.
 Focus on topics that mention or involve {username} directly."
 ```

-The `MENTION_SYSTEM_PROMPT` does not use any placeholders and receives the conversation context directly.

 ## Usage